Creighcl/UnityEndless2DPan/README.md

 Proof of Concept for a 2d camera that loops infinitely regardless of map size and aspect ratio

+## Potential Improvements
+* Adjust for aspect ratio change mid-scene
+* Consolidate to one management script or a prefab
+* Add a swipe controlled Dolly
+  * Add a 'sway' factor to lag behind camera rig's momentum

 ## Hierarchy

 * Main Camera